 The purpose of the SCSEP program is to:

 - Foster and promote useful part-time opportunities in community service activities for eligible persons.

 - Increase the number of older persons who may enjoy the benefits of unsubsidized employment in both the public and private sectors.

 In North Dakota SCSEP is a statewide program that is provided through two Federal Grants:

-- Department of Human Services (DHS), Aging Services Division in conjunction with the North Dakota Senior Career Development (NDSCD) Program.
-Individuals 55 and older living in the following counties may apply for the NDSCD program: Bowman, Burleigh, Cass, Divide, Dunn, Grand Forks, McKenzie, Mountrail, Richland, Sargent, Stark, Steele, Traill, Ward, Williams.
+- Department of Human Services (DHS), Aging Services Division for individuals 55 and older living in the following counties: Bowman, Burleigh, Cass, Divide, Dunn, Grand Forks, McKenzie, Mountrail, Richland, Sargent, Stark, Steele, Traill, Ward, Williams.

 - National Indian Council on Aging (NICOA) (all races can seek employment through NICOA)

 - Applications for NICOA can be found at https://www.nicoa.org/programs/scsep/scsep-pre-application/